Rising-Stars-by-Sunshine/YP_STATS201_Final/Literature/README.md

 Rombach, R., Blattmann, A., Lorenz, D., Esser, P., & Ommer, B. (2022).
 High-resolution image synthesis with latent diffusion models.
 In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 10684-10695).

 Tang, R., Liu, L., Pandey, A., Jiang, Z., Yang, G., Kumar, K., ... & Ture, F. (2022).
 What the daam: Interpreting stable diffusion using cross attention. arXiv preprint arXiv:2210.04885.

+## 1.2 Research Idea

+### Background/Motivation:

+Student dropout and degree completion are critical concerns in higher education, as they significantly impact both individual success and the broader socioeconomic landscape (Tinto, 1975; Pascarella & Terenzini, 2005).
+Despite the extensive research on student retention, a comprehensive understanding of the complex interplay between various predictive factors is yet to be fully realized.
+The ability to accurately predict dropout risk and identify elements that contribute to successful degree completion can empower educational institutions to implement timely interventions and improve academic support services (Bean & Metzner, 1985).

+### Research Question:

+The study aims to delve into the intricate web of variables affecting student outcomes by addressing two primary research questions:

+- What specific predictive factors are associated with student dropout or successful degree completion?

+- How do different features interact with each other to influence student outcomes?

+### Application Scenarios:

+The dataset for this investigation holds potential for several practical applications.
+It can facilitate the creation of predictive models that help identify at-risk students early, thereby enabling timely and effective intervention strategies to enhance student retention (Aguinis et al., 2013).
+Furthermore, the data can illuminate areas for institutional improvement to boost academic performance through targeted initiatives.
+Lastly, it supports equitable access to education by leveraging demographic information to design initiatives that address accessibility challenges faced by diverse student populations (Eagan et al., 2016).

+### Methodology:

+A multifaceted approach involving statistical analyses and machine learning techniques to decipher patterns and relationships within the dataset will be applied.
+This process begins with exploratory data analysis, followed by the development of predictive models to pinpoint the key determinants influencing student outcomes.
+Special attention will be given to understanding the interaction effects between different variables, which may provide additional insights into the mechanisms driving student success or failure.

+### Results:

+The anticipated results from this study include the identification of specific predictors linked to dropout or completion, along with an understanding of how these factors intertwine.
+Additionally, the study hopes to reveal the economic factors such as unemployment rate, inflation, and GDP's nuanced impacts on student success, thus providing a holistic perspective on the issue.

+### Intellectual Merits/Practical Impacts:

+This research holds dual significance.
+Intellectually, it contributes to the scholarly discourse on student success dynamics by unraveling the intricate interactions among diverse factors.
+Practically, its findings can directly inform and guide higher education administrators and policymakers in designing evidence-based strategies to enhance student retention and academic performance.
+Moreover, the insights gained from studying accessibility barriers will aid in closing equity gaps across different student populations, ultimately fostering a more inclusive and supportive learning environment (Redden, 2018).